rossmuego/bankBar/README.md

 - Quick access to bank info (sort code/account number) with ability to quickly copy details.

 A few features I would like to add:
-- Notifications.
+- Instant notifications.
 Currently not possible as the API doesn't support WebSockets.

 ## Limitations
 Due to Monzo only allowing 20 users per OAuth application, I am unable to distribute a fully packaged app.
 There are instructions below on how you can do this yourself.